 - olive oil

-- *Make the roux, melt butter in the pot.
+- Make the roux, melt butter in the pot.
 Whisk in the flour and continuously stir until the mixture is light brown.
 Please be sure not to burn the mixture as it will turn bitter.
-This will take 10-15 minutes.

 - Stir in the pepper, celery, onion, and garlic and let sauté another 2-3 minutes to soften vegetables.
+Be sure the bottom of the pot has no excess flour stuck to it.

 - Once cooking time is complete, quick release.
 Press cancel.